aspire-fp7/framework/README.md

     (Verifier) Execution finished at: Fri Nov 25 15:55:07 2016

 This shows that the protected application indeed connected to the server, and that the server sent an annotation request back to this client, and that this client successfully responded to that request.

 ## Doing development with this Docker container

 When you're playing with the Docker container and want to edit the sources of one of the tools, it can be handy to have changes made in your host immediately propagate to the Docker, and vice versa.
 To make this easier, we have provided the option of running the container in development mode.
-This can be enabled by setting the `DEVELOPER_MODE` variable before running the docker, like so:
+This can be started by running the development script, and then running the ACTC inside the container:

-    # export DEVELOPER_MODE=yes
+    # ./docker/development.sh
+    root@b343a3897ad4:/projects#
+    root@b343a3897ad4:/projects# /opt/ACTC/actc.py -d -f /projects/actc-demos/bzip2-1.0.6/actc/bzip2_linux.json

-When starting the container with the `run.sh` script this sets up Docker volumes in `/opt/development` that refer to the directories of all the tools on your host.
+The development script works by setting up Docker volumes volumes in `/opt/development` that refer to the directories of all the tools on your host.
 `/opt/framework` is then updated to be a symlink to `/opt/development`, and Diablo is built from (development) source.
 This build happens on a named volume (located at /build in the Docker) so that it has to happen only once, and incremental builds are easy.

 ## Further reading